 Just about the reality.

-I get the vibe that they got it and they certainly sensed my nervousness or the stress of run.
+I get the vibe that they got it and they certainly sensed my nervousness or the stress of running.

 So I think they understood.